MichaelPote/firebase-php/README.md

  * The original source pulls in over [11 MB of Google SDK code which is never used](https://github.com/kreait/firebase-php/issues/74).
 These useless files are stripped out of the Composer vendor tree and the `autoload.php` file has been edited so that the 5000+ unused classes are not loaded.
 At a later stage the dependency should be completely removed.
  * The `Query` class now supports the `silent` parameter.
  * The `set`, `put`, `update` and `delete` functions are now sent with the `silent` parameter.
 The functions now return the HTTP status code so you can see if the operation was a success or not.
+ * This fork is meant to be a "working snapshot".
+The code works as it is now and will be more or less "frozen".
+I wont be actively maintaining it unless there is a serious security flaw or incompatibility.
+If you are looking for a more up to date version, please see the original repo.
 ---

 ## Quick usage example